anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 1. Dataproc: Avoid connecting to the master node and running the utility, prefer using the Dataproc jobs API instead.
 2. External tables: Prefer Biglake tables for query acceleration, and fine grained access control - row and column level and including masking

+## 11. Operationalizing for production - option 1: As part of Airflow Data Engineering DAGs

+### TODO for author

+## 12. Operationalizing for production - option 2: Offline syncing (outisde of the Airflow Data Engineering DAGs)

+### TODO for author

 <hr>